devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Amazon WorkDocs lets you integrate with your existing systems, and offers a rich API so that you can develop your own content-rich applications.
 - Amazon WorkDocs Content Manager is a high-level utility tool that uploads content or downloads it from an Amazon WorkDocs site.
 It can be used for both administrative and user applications.
 For user applications, a developer must construct the Amazon WorkDocs Content Manager with anonymous AWS credentials and an authentication token.
 For administrative applications, the Amazon WorkDocs client must be initialized with AWS Identity and Access Management (IAM) credentials.
 In addition, the authentication token must be omitted in subsequent API calls.

-## AWS DataSync

-- AWS DataSync is an online data transfer service that simplifies, automates, and accelerates moving data between on-premises storage systems and AWS Storage services, as well as between AWS Storage services.
-DataSync can copy data between Network File System (NFS) shares, Server Message Block (SMB) shares, self-managed object storage, AWS Snowcone, Amazon Simple Storage Service (Amazon S3) buckets, Amazon Elastic File System (Amazon EFS) file systems, and Amazon FSx for Windows File Server file systems.
-- Main use cases for AWS DataSync:
-  - Data migration – Move active datasets rapidly over the network into Amazon S3, Amazon EFS, or FSx for Windows File Server.
-  - Archiving cold data – Move cold data stored in on-premises storage directly to durable and secure long-term storage such as Amazon S3 Glacier or S3 Glacier Deep Archive.
-  - Data protection – Move data into any Amazon S3 storage class, choosing the most cost-effective storage class for your needs.
-  - Data movement for timely in-cloud processing – Move data into or out of AWS for processing when working with systems that generate data on-premises.
-This approach can speed up critical hybrid cloud workflows across many industries.

 ## VM Import/Export

 - VM Import/Export enables you to import virtual machine (VM) images from your existing virtualization environment to Amazon EC2 and then export them back.
 This enables you to migrate applications and workloads to Amazon EC2, copy your VM image catalog to Amazon EC2, or create a repository of VM images for backup and disaster recovery.

-## SES

-- Amazon Simple Email Service (Amazon SES) is a scalable and secure cloud-based email-sending service designed to help businesses send marketing, transactional, and other types of professional emails.
-- The Amazon SES SMTP endpoint requires that all connections be encrypted using Transport Layer Security (TLS).
-Amazon SES supports two mechanisms for establishing a TLS-encrypted connection: STARTTLS and TLS Wrapper.
-- STARTTLS is a means of upgrading an unencrypted connection to an encrypted connection.
-To set up a STARTTLS connection, the SMTP client connects to the Amazon SES SMTP endpoint on port 25, 587, or 2587, issues an EHLO command, and waits for the server to announce that it supports the STARTTLS SMTP extension.
-The client then issues the STARTTLS command, initiating TLS negotiation.
-When negotiation is complete, the client issues an EHLO command over the new encrypted connection, and the SMTP session proceeds normally.
-- Amazon SES supports sending emails through two main interfaces: the Simple Mail Transfer Protocol (SMTP) and the SES API.

 ##  Migration Evaluator